-Betta Fish in Nature
+Betta Fish In Nature

 Bettas are a native species from the Mekong basin, in Southeast Asia.
 These floodplains, marshes, and rice paddies provide a soft substrate covered in vegetation.

-While many hobbyists attempt to simulate great natural coverings in their aquariums, recreating the mud and silt covered substrate found in a Siamese fighting fish’s native home would be difficult for most.
+While many hobbyists attempt to simulate great natural coverings in their aquariums, recreating the mud and silt-covered substrate found in a Siamese fighting fish’s native home would be difficult for most.
 Instead, your best option will be to provide a manageable substrate that offers similar characteristics for your betta fish.

-Planted vs Unplanted Substrates for Betta Fish
+Planted vs Unplanted Substrates For Betta Fish

 Live plants will require substrates they can anchor in and the best substrates will provide nutrients as well (especially for root-feeding plants).
-Aquarium soils with a gravel or sand top are the favorite substrates for betta keepers with planted tanks.
+Aquarium soils with gravel or sand top are the favorite substrates for betta keepers with planted tanks.